richardhoshino/ProblemSolving/README.md

-# Final Projects for Mathematical Problem-Solving (October 2019)
+# Final Projects for Mathematical Problem-Solving